typst/typst/docs/src/reference/types.md

 ## Methods
 ### before()
-Returns a new selector that will only match elements that were declared before the first match of the selector argument.
+Returns a modified selector that will only match elements that occur before the first match of the selector argument.

 - location: selector (positional, required)